 Saturation.
 Similarly to Vibrance, Saturation affects the intensity of colors.
 The difference is that with the Saturation slider, all the colors in the image are changed, not only the dominant colors.
 If pushed too much, it will end up adding a color cast to the picture.
 Again, I tend to shift it to the left just a little bit to desaturate the image.

-Tone Curve is a useful tool in Lightroom, probably my favorite.
+Tone Curve.
+This is a fantastic tool that you need to master if you want to learn how to edit photos in Lightroom.
+Probably it’s my favorite tool.
 The Tone Curve represents all the tones of your photo.

 The X-axis of the curve is the tone axis.